iKenndac/new-blog/content/posts/2016-10-28-launching-cascable-2.md

 On top of this, with 2.0 Cascable would be transitioning from paid-up-front to free with In-App Purchases to unlock the good stuff.
 It's a move we needed to make — a $25 up-front payment is an impossible sell on mobile — but a huge risk of doing this (and well-known enough that it was the first thing every developer friend I have mentioned when I told them of this plan) is receiving a massive amount of support email from free users and unfair one-star reviews.

-> "You realise that you'll *immediately* get people downloading it without looking then leaving you one-star reviews because it isn't Instagram right?", said one.
+*"You realise that you'll **immediately** get people downloading it without looking then leaving you one-star reviews because it isn't Instagram right?"*, said one.

 As the Cascable launch approached, my belief in my own abilities was at an all-time low, and I was expecting to be buried in an avalanche of one-star reviews and email.